 One of our most highly requested features is filtering by Work Center.
 In this release we added filter dimensions for Site, Area, and Work Center.
 These filters can be used when creating custom dashboards and when analyzing production data with built-in reports such as Advanced Analytics.
-For example, in this shift report, Filling 1 and Bottling 1 are both included in an aggregated analysis.
+For example, in this Table widget, Filling 1 and Bottling 1 are combined in an aggregated analysis.

 You can now change the granularity of time while viewing charts with a simple click of your mouse.
 This is a great feature for jumping between levels of detail.
 Go from fine-grained detail (Hours to Shifts) to the big picture (Days to Weeks) with a single click.

 Ordinal shift is a brand new XL dimension that automatically numbers each shift within a production day (e.g., "1st Shift of Day"), which makes it much easier to align shifts across work centers.
 For example, if different work centers have a different number of shifts, ordinal shift enables easy, time-based alignment and rollup across work centers.